 Experienced my first ever OktoberFest in Heidelberg Germany – the home of OktFests.
 It was fun fun fun to say the least.
 Also got to tour Koln city and wow!!
-Some places are best explained in pictures because they are wayyy too functional to describe!
-Some pointers to note;
+I have so far not seen a country that is this functional.
+Everything works!
+This what i learnt;

 - OktoberFest is the World’s Largest Beer Festival held on large scale in Munich Germany and on a smaller scale in Heidelberg.
 It runs from Late September to Early October.
 To celebrate, people wear costumes which are representative of traditional Germany’s mode of dressing; Dindyl for the Ladies & Lederhosen for men.
 At the festival, the theme is Old Germany countryside setting, music, song and dance with an Orchestra if need be.
 To kickstart the event, the first glass from the beer tank is tapped that is accompanied by the gong and cheers from the audience.
 And of course after some few beers, dont be surprised when everyone hops on the tables to dance.
 This is the normal.
 You miss it, You miss out!!